Finding Pleasure in Puglia

 Mille e Trenta Brut Negroamaro

 Toasty burnt marshmallow nose with a touch of almond.
-The palate brings in a bitter green and ripe tangerine element. — 6 months ago
+The palate brings in a bitter green and ripe tangerine element. — a year ago

 Serge, Daniel P. and 5 others liked this